Menu

 Habitats and Wildlife

-Island Creek flows from Island Creek Pond, located in the village of Tinkertown.
-Visit the pond at Duxbury’s Crocker Memorial Park.
+Island Creek flows through the pond.
+It originates in Island Creek Pond, located in the village of Tinkertown.
+(Visit the pond at Duxbury’s Crocker Memorial Park.)
 Fed by natural springs, it flows south for two miles through Mill Pond, under Route 3A (Tremont Street), and into Kingston Bay at Hicks Point.

 There is a sluice way downstream of Elm Street and a fish ladder downstream of Tremont Street designed to facilitate the migration of anadromous fish.
 Alewife and blueback herring, as well as rainbow smelt, swim upstream to spawn in Island Creek Pond.
 Other fish commonly found here include largemouth bass, pickerel, yellow perch, sunfish, shad, and crappie.
 The forest surrounding the pond is primarily oak and pine, with some cedar.